realrussia/train-tickets-gateway-doc/controllers/TicketsController.rst

 ----
 Method: GET

 Use this method to confirm an incomplete booking (bookTickets_).
-After confirmation, a permanent order will be created and money will be taken from your account.
+After confirmation, a permanent order will receive all necessary and money will be taken from your account.
+    If some problems with confirmation occur the permanent order will be marked as successful and money will be taken from your account.
+    To update the incorrect confirmed order it needs to resend the confirmation request.
+Or contact out support See `problems on confirmation </articles/problemsOnConfirmation.rst>`_ for more details

 Parameters: